f-scherrer/stock-analyzer-hsg/README.md

-# Market Metrics
+# Stock Analyzer

-A modular stock market analytics dashboard built with Python and Streamlit.
-The app fetches market data, computes KPIs, renders charts, aggregates company news, and runs FinBERT-based sentiment analysis in one interface.
+A modular stock analytics dashboard built with Python and Streamlit.
+Analyze stocks with real-time data, technical indicators, company news, and AI-powered sentiment analysis in one comprehensive interface.

 > **Note:** GitHub Copilot was used throughout this project for coding efficiency, structure, coherence, and layout.